CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 Within our data-driven industry, many gravitate towards heavily relying on quantitative data to guide and inform experimentation.
 With Google Analytics and the metrics it measures (e.g. conversion rate, bounce rate and exit rates) often dominating our focus, it means many undervalue or forget about the other insights we can run.

 Numbers, rates and statistics are great for finding out what’s happening on your site and where the opportunities for testing lie.
-However, what some people still don’t understand is that quantitative insights can only take us so far within conversion rate optimisation.
+However, what some people still don’t understand is that quantitative insights can only take us so far within conversion rate optimization.
 Understanding where to target our tests for the best impact is necessary but it does not provide insight into what our tests should entail.
 This is where qualitative research takes center stage.

 Qualitative research provides us with insight into the “why” behind quantitative research.
 It provides a deeper understanding into your visitors and customers, which is vital to understanding why they behave and engage with your site in a particular way.
 Conducting qualitative research is ideal for discovery and exploration and a great way of generating insights which can be used to guide future experimentation.